bkk2ng/Curves/README.md

 ## The people who made this possible

-Roughly 100 people took time to run ABCurves Capture and share real sessions from their hands, mice, computers, and settings.
+Roughly 100 people took time to run Curves Capture and share real sessions from their hands, mice, computers, and settings.
 That data made it possible to move beyond “this looks convincing” and test the idea across real hardware and real human variation.